stenic/helm-charts/charts/openvpn-as/README.md

 ## Configuration

-The following tables list the configurable parameters of the Ledger chart and their default values.
+The following tables list the configurable parameters of the openvpn-as chart and their default values.

 | Key | Type | Default | Description |
 |-----|------|---------|-------------|